Following a really cool blog post “A beginner’s guide to adding a new WASI syscall in Wasmtime”

 effort in making Wasm and WASI simpler for the beginners, and delve a bit deeper into stubbing out WASI imports

-manually when compiling from Rust using the bare target wasm32-unknown-unknown
+manually when compiling from Rust using the bare target wasm32-unknown-unknown.
+I guess I’m

 hopeful this would hint everyone on how wasm-bindgen is doing